 Emily Norton - MSc received July 2013.
 Emily worked on spatial genetic patterns in the mesopelagic copepod Haloptilus longicornis.
 She conducted both empirical and modeling studies on dispersal and connectivity among populations in this species.
 She is now a NOAA Coastal Management Fellow in Maine.

 Elan Portner - 2011 - 2013.
 Did everything !
-Headed to graduate school at Stanford in the Fall.
+Now at graduate school in Biology at Stanford.

 Da Woon Jung